QGEP/docs/en/user-guide/editing/editing.rst

    kind of wastewater structure you can edit additional attributes in the respective tab (**special structure**, **manhole**).
  * The **covers** tab allows you to add additional covers.

  .. attention:: It is not recommended to add a second cover in this form, because you can not define the geometry of the new cover.
-See the :ref:`Adding-additional-covers-and-nodes-to-a-existing-wastewater-structure` chapter above.
+See the :ref:`Adding-additional-covers-and-nodes-to-an-existing-wastewater-structure` chapter above.

  * In **Structure parts** tab you can add further parts such as **access aids**, **backflow prevention**, **dryweather flume** etc.